alandassie/Useful_Codes/README.md

 Here we present the codes related to the GSMCC code.

+### GSM+GSMCC_run.py

+Created on August 2024 by Alan D.K. for 11C_Project

+This code run GSM and GSMC.
+The running information must be in a file called GSM+GSMCC_run.in located in the main folder of the GSMCC code (i.e. CC_dir/GSM+GSMCC_run.py).
+An example of the input file can be founded at the end of the code file.

 ### BasisTest.py

 Created on August 2024 by Alan D.K. for 11C_Project.